WorldFamousElectronics/PulseSensorPlayground/README.md

 ### Calculate BPM:
   Focus-in on the code that calculates a user's HeartRate Beats Per Minute, "BPM".
-  Plug your sensor in for the first time!
   See the best practises to get the best signal.

 - [**Project Page**](https://pulsesensor.com/pages/getting-advanced)